Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 \subsubsection{White-box Attacks}

 White-box attacks on T2I diffusion models assume full access to model parameters, allowing direct optimization of text prompts or latent space to degrade or disrupt image generation.
-For example, \textbf{SAGE} \cite{liu2023discovering} explores both the discrete prompt and latent spaces to uncover failure modes in T2I models, including distorted generations and targeted manipulations. \textbf{ATM} \cite{du2024stable} generates attack prompts similar to clean prompts by replacing or extending words using Gumbel Softmax, preventing the model from generating desired subjects.
+For example, \textbf{SAGE} \cite{liu2023discovering} explores both the discrete prompt and latent spaces to uncover failure modes in T2I models, including distorted generations and targeted manipulations. \textbf{ATM} \cite{du2024stable} generates attack prompts similar to clean prompts by replacing or extending words using Gumbel Softmax, preventing the model from generating desired subjects. \textbf{FOOLSDEDIT} \cite{zhou2024foolsdedit} imperceptibly modifies stroke images by applying a mix of four operations: exposure, motion blur, identity mapping, and an empty operation.
+It automatically selects the optimal combination to steer SDEdit’s \cite{meng2021sdedit} outputs toward a desired attribute, while ensuring that the strokes appear visually unchanged.